-is an over-the-counter nasal spray that helps relieve the nasal stuffiness that often accompanies colds, hay fever, or upper respiratory allergies.
+A: Sinex is a brand of over-the-counter products that help relieve nasal stuffiness that often accompanies colds, hay fever, or upper respiratory allergies.

 A: The Sinex line of products alleviates sinus pressure and shrinks swollen nasal membranes to help you breathe more freely—no matter how stuffy you may be.